nikitaeverywhere/ethereum-delegated-tx-service/readme.md

 ```

 - You can run the application without container.
 Just `npm install` and you're ready with `npm start` (note env variables below).
 - Use `Dockerfile` to build a container.
-Container exposes port `8088` by default.
+The container exposes port `8088` by default.
 Note env variables below which you have to pass there.
 - For development purposes, just run `./docker-compose.sh`.

 ### 2. Configure delegated transactions back end